New data shows continued surge in anti-Asian hate crime reports in some major cities

 New York saw the greatest increase, 223%, with the number of incidents reported to police rising from 13 to 42.
 San Francisco saw a 140% increase from 5 to 12, and reported incidents in Los Angeles and Boston increased 80% and 60%, respectively.

 Nine of the areas did not report individual percentage changes, because the number of reported incidents in 2020 or 2021 was zero.
-In Miami and Phoenix, the numbers did not change between 2020 and 2021.
+In Miami, Seattle and Phoenix, the numbers did not change between 2020 and 2021.

 Brutal attacks on Asian Americans across the country have drawn new awareness to the issue in the past year.
 Earlier this year, actors Daniel Dae Kim and Daniel Wu offered a $25,000 reward for information after a series of violent attacks on elderly Asian Americans were caught on video in Oakland.
 Just last week, a 61-year-old man was attacked from behind and kicked in the head multiple times in New York, leaving him in a coma, his family said.